rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 ## 5. Confusing the Source of Truth Between Router and Application State

+It is common (or at least tempting) for code to try to manage state and router events as two separate things rather than treating state changes like "selecting an item" as a route transition to being with.
+This is an unnecessary complication, since
 Angular's router allows us to define a client-side routing structure and manages transitions between those routes, but it does not manage or mutate our application's state.